Why choose this course

 Accountants and finance professionals help us to navigate the wide and complicated world of business.

-Our MSc Accounting and Finance is taught by Surrey Business School.
-You will graduate equipped with the skills needed to work in multinational corporations and be a successful decision-maker in an increasingly complex global financial environment.
+Our MSc Accounting and Finance course is taught by Surrey Business School.
+You'll graduate equipped with the skills needed to work in multinational corporations and be a successful decision-maker in an increasingly complex global financial environment.
 This course is practical in nature and will encourage you to embrace regular opportunities to engage with real business problems throughout your studies.

 What you will study

-You’ll learn econometric techniques and take courses in the foundations of accounting and finance, equipping you with the skills and knowledge to thrive in today’s ever-changing global business environment.
+You’ll learn econometric techniques and take modules in the foundations of accounting and finance, equipping you with the skills and knowledge to thrive in today’s ever-changing global business environment.